rosflight/rosflight_docs/docs/rosflight/user-guide/flight-controller-setup.md

 ## Flashing Firmware from the Command Line

+!!! warning "TODO"
+    Update flashing instructions when supported hardware is finalized.

 ### F4 Boards

 You can use dfu-util to flash the firmware.
 This is helpful if you need (or prefer) a command-line interface.